 2. Back Up WordPRess – This backup tool is easy to use, and it allows you to automatically schedule backups of your small business blog.
 You can adjust how many backup files are stored as well as opt to have files automatically sent to the email address of your choice.

 3. Broken Link Checker – With this plugin, you’ll get notifications on your dashboard when broken links are detected in your blog’s content.
 You can also see broken links when viewing your blog normally by choosing to have broken links display differently within posts.
-The best part of this plugin is that it makes it easy for you to update and edit URLs from your dashboard without opening and editing the blog post.
+The best part of this plugin is that it makes it easy for you to update and edit URLs from your dashboard without opening and editing the blog post like you would normally do through the WordPress visual editor.

 4. Login Security Solution – The security plugin can help save you from brute force attacks.
 It tracks IP addresses, usernames, and passwords as well as monitors logins made by form submissions and auth cookies.
 You never know when a malicious attacker will try to hack your site.
 Better safe than sorry!